hv0905/NekoImageGallery/readme.md

     ```
 5. Modify the project configuration file inside `config/`, you can edit `default.env` directly, but it's recommended to
    create a new file named `local.env` and override the configuration in `default.env`.
-6. ~~Initialize the Qdrant database by running the following command:~~
-   Since NekoImageGallery will now automatically create the collection if not present, this steps is no longer required.
-   However, if you want to explicitly create the collection, you can still run the following command:
+6. Run this application:
     ```shell
-    python main.py --init-database
-    ```
-   This operation will create a collection in the Qdrant database with the same name as `config.QDRANT_COLL` to store
-   image vectors.
-7. Run this application:
-    ```shell
     python main.py
     ```
    You can use `--host` to specify the IP address you want to bind to (default is 0.0.0.0) and `--port` to specify the
    port you want to bind to (default is 8000).
+   You can see all available commands and options by running `python main.py --help`.
-8. (Optional) Deploy the front-end application: [NekoImageGallery.App](https://github.com/hv0905/NekoImageGallery.App)
+7. (Optional) Deploy the front-end application: [NekoImageGallery.App](https://github.com/hv0905/NekoImageGallery.App)
    is a simple web front-end application for this project.
 If you want to deploy it, please refer to
    its [deployment documentation](https://github.com/hv0905/NekoImageGallery.App).